 After receipt of the complaint, DEAC staff will send a letter or e-mail to the complainant acknowledging receipt of the complaint.

 In cases when the complaints are from students concerning administrative services, student services, educational services, or tuition, the institution will be required to respond directly to the student within 15 days to address his/her concerns.
+The institution must also respond to DEAC within 15 days; such response must include, at minimum, a copy of the response sent to the student.

 Please access DEAC's Complaint Submission Form by clicking here.